 - The presentation also describes how the Quality & Improvement Strategy links and contributes to other areas of work such as service transformation, clinical audit, research and development and other areas.
-The governance arrangements are also depicted for consideration. - The draft Quality & Improvement Strategy is presented for discussion by the Board of Directors.
-Next steps are to share the draft with our Clinical Commissioning Groups prior to final sign off at the April Board of Directors.
+The governance arrangements are also depicted for consideration. - The Final Draft Quality & Improvement Strategy is presented for discussion and approval by the Board of Directors.